4rwn/hw_projects/README.md

 ### Register Reading Stage

-I deepend the pipeline with another stage for register reading (RR) between ID and EX.
+I deepened the pipeline with another stage for register reading (RR) between ID and EX.
 The effects are somewhat peculiar: While Fmax is only minimally improved to 51.03 MHz (+0.8%), the design now uses just 2658 logic cells (-46.5%).
 I rewrote the flushing logic on branches and jumps and some other things at the same time though, so that might be playing into this.

 Of course, adding this new stage has the downside that one more instruction has to be flushed on a branch or jump.